Tefx/cli-chat/README.md

 ## TODO

 - [ ] Add autocomplete for control commands.
-- [ ] Add support for prompt shortcuts.
+- [ ] Add support for searching and using prompts from the [Awesome ChatGPT Prompts](https://github.com/f/awesome-chatgpt-prompts)